finos/waltz/docs/development/build-and-run-on-mac.md

 WALTZ_DB_FOLDER=waltz-db

 # create the new folder
-msagi@miklos-mbp waltz-fork % mkdir $WALTZ_DB_FOLDER
+user@macbook waltz-fork % mkdir $WALTZ_DB_FOLDER

 # initialise the PostgreSQL database in this folder
-msagi@miklos-mbp waltz-fork % initdb -D ./$WALTZ_DB_FOLDER
+user@macbook waltz-fork % initdb -D ./$WALTZ_DB_FOLDER
-The files belonging to this database system will be owned by user "msagi".
+The files belonging to this database system will be owned by user "user".
 This user must also own the server process.

 The database cluster will be initialized with locale "en_GB.UTF-8".